wentasah/novaboot/README.md

     serial output.

-3. Run DHCP and TFTP server on developer's machine to PXE-boot the target host from it.
+3. Run DHCP and TFTP server on developer's machine to PXE-boot the target machine from it.
 E.g.

         ./script --dhcp-tftp

-    When a PXE-bootable machine is connected via Ethernet to developer's machine, it will boot the configuration described in _script_.
+    When a PXE-bootable machine is connected via Ethernet to developer's machine, it will boot the configuration described in the _script_.

 4. Create bootable ISO images.
 E.g.

         novaboot --iso -- script1 script2

-    The created ISO image will have GRUB bootloader installed on it and the boot menu will allow selecting between _script1_ and _script2_ configurations.
+    The created ISO image will use ISOLINUX bootloader installed on it and the boot menu will allow selecting between _script1_ and _script2_ configurations.